A database driver for Exasol to be used with the Rust sqlx framework, based on the Exasol Websocket API.

 Inspired by Py-Exasol and based on the (now archived) rust-exasol sync driver.

-stage.
+NOTE: The driver is currently in its alpha stage.
 This will change when it's seen enough usage to be declared stable.

 Please find the documentation here.